 8. Changing your email passwords from time to time on your computer and smartphone is also very smart.
 Choose passwords that are not obvious, and do not contain personal information.
-Use upper and lower case letters and numbers.
+Use long strands of 8+ upper and lower case letters, symbols and numbers.
 Don’t use the same password for multiple accounts.

 9. If you do not already have one, purchase a reputable security system asap that includes real-time scanning plus a firewall that protects your email accounts.
 Your smartphone also needs a security system, because it is connected to your email account that you access via your computer.
 Many companies offer coverage for all of your devices for one price.
 Sometimes these features are not included with free trial versions.

-10. Purchase an external hard drive to save your computer files in case of a future crash.
+10. Purchase an external hard drive or cloud storage to save your computer files in case of a future crash.

 Sometimes emails will be sent to you from dangerous sources.
 This is why you need a firewall to screen your email accounts.
 As a last resort, they will call your land line or mobile phone and tell you that “your computer is at risk” or ask you if you own a computer or who your IP (Internet provider) is.
 Do not answer these people, confirm your name, confirm that you do own a computer, or otherwise fall for these dangerous ploys that often cause irreparable damage to your computer and your personal information/security.
 Getting a new computer or repairing your computer will still not remove your personal information from people who never should have had it to begin with.
 Please use caution and stay aware.